yoshi389111/SimpleHttpServer.cs/README.md

 ## Overview

-This is a simple web server.
+This is a simple web server for Windows.

 Compile with the C# compiler installed by default on Windows.